vinaykumarchella/Priam/backups.md

 All SSTable files are uploaded individually to S3 with built-in retries on failure.
 Upon completion, the meta file (_meta.json_) is uploaded which contains a reference to all files that belong to the snapshot.
 This is then used for validation during restore.

+## Backup Status Management

+Priam by default stores the status of all the snapshot.
+This is useful to determine if the snapshot at a given Instant was successful.
+It has support to store status of multiple snapshots for a given date.

+The default binding is to store these details to a local file configured via `priam.backup.status.location`.

+## Validation of Snapshot
+Priam can download the ```meta.json``` for a given snapshot, parse it and then validate the backup by ensuring that all the files listed in file are available on remote file system.
+This can be used to verify that no file was missed during snapshot.

 ### Snapshot Configuration